grandtheft-spaceship/jsDataStructures_udemy/notes.md

   * The node with the **smallest** value in the tree will be the **farthest, left node**
 * `getMaxVal()` - return largest value in tree
   * The node with the **larget** value in the tree will be the **farthest, right node**

+### Binary Search Tree Wrap-up

+* Used to store data because they are quick to search and retrieve data from
+  * Also quick to insert and delete data
+* Almost all the methods are utilizing the concept of "binary search"
+  * For example, when looking for a value in a binary search tree (`contains()`), you start at the ROOT node and with every step towards a CHILD node, you essentially *throw away* half of the nodes in the tree
+  * This is called **logarithmic runtime**, or `O(log n)`
+* Faster than the runtime for a Linked List - `O(n)`
+* **NOTE** Binary Search Trees are *most performant* when they are **balanced**
+  * A **balanced** binary search tree means that *all, or most, of the nodes have both a left and right child*
+    * Depending on the data you are using, you could potentionally end up with a tree where every node only having a right child node.
+Searching through this example would be similar to searching through a linked list
+* Anything you want to use *binary-search* can use a *binary-search tree*